sovrynn/ecdo/1-EVIDENCE/conspiracy-theories/elite-conquest/README.md

 “We believed that the entire world should know about this plan, so we distributed internationally one-hundred of these manuscripts, to ask individuals at top level positions their opinions.
 The consensus opinion was to… https://t.co/O1W5Bo2xVN

+## "History and current events clearly...

+"History and current events clearly expose how racism/equality has proven to be an incredibly efficient political weapon, and take note, as a weapon, they are as old as government itself." - Jeff Chiacchieri (2017) https://t.co/2xs84Nvc6B https://t.co/UkVs87TACW

 ## Citations

 1. [Craig Stone](https://nobulart.com)